 This text is the preface of a coming book

 When I first fantasized this book, I wanted to explore the rhythmics of our present world, i.e. the ways bodies, speeches and groups are flowing.
 My aim was to develop a critique that would be more accurate than those based merely on class struggle, deconstruction of norms or politics of multitudes, and make, if possible, some ethical and political suggestions for the present and future.

 Furthermore, the epistemological change had visibly something to do with the recent transformations of the world – the new cycle in which capitalism has entered, the globalization of trade, production and consumption, the spreading of new communication technologies, the growing urbanization and the fluidization of our societies and daily lives – but it was still unclear if rhythm had already emerged as a new scientific paradigm, as structure, system, individual and deconstruction during the previous decades of the 20th century.

-I don’t want to frighten the reader but one should be aware before reading this book: 1. that by reflecting on rhythm we inevitably get linked to a very old tradition of thinking that starts in the most remote period of Western culture, when the Greek word rhuthmos simply signified something like a “form that is not permanent” or better yet, a “way of flowing” (Benveniste, 1951) – in this sense, a rhythmology is always, at least partly, a rhuthmology.
+Before being able to achieve my goals, I needed to go quite far back in time.
+Indeed, by reflecting on rhythm, we inevitably get linked to a very old theoretical discussion that started in the most remote period of Western culture, when the Greek word rhuthmós simply signified something like a “form that is not permanent” or better yet, a “way of flowing” (Benveniste, 1966)—in this sense, a rhythmology is always, at least partly, a rhuthmology.
 As we will see, parts of this tradition provide us with tools that are much more convenient to deal with dynamic phenomena as art or ethics or politics, than the very narrow concept of rhythm that is today commonly taken for granted.
 Unfortunately, despite some brilliant resurgences, it has been obfuscated for centuries by one dominant paradigm which substituted previous paradigms.

 Before entering my subject I would like to stress two more points.
 The first concerns translation.
-Most of the texts that I will use have already been translated into English but I took the liberty, while signaling them with brackets [ ], to make some changes in some of those translations.
-A lot of them are indeed encumbered by a great deal of conceptual confusion.
-Rhythm, beat, meter, measure, rule, proportion, number are often disorderely used to translate the Greek rhuthmós and métron or the Latin numerus.
-In most of these cases, for the sake of better comprehension, I will provide the original text.
+Most of the texts that I will use have already been translated into English but I sometimes took the liberty to make some changes in those translations, while signaling them with square brackets [ ].
+A lot of those texts are indeed encumbered by a great deal of conceptual confusion.
+Rhythm, beat, meter, measure, rule, proportion, number, harmony are often disorderly used to translate the Greek rhuthmós and métron or the Latin numerus.
+In most cases, for the sake of better comprehension, I will provide the original text.
 For the Greek, I will use the French transliteration system because it is not entirely bad and is also the only one I know.